cyverse-archive/NotificationAgent/README.markdown

 }
 ```

 The `type`, `user` and `subject` fields are all required.
-Failure to include
+Failure to include any
-any of these fields in the request will cause the service to return an error
+of these fields in the request will cause the service to return an error
 response.
-The `message` field is optional and will default to the value of
+The `message` field is optional and will default to the value of the
-the `subject` field if it's not provided.
+`subject` field if it's not provided.
 The `email` field contains a flag
 indicating whether or not an e-mail message should be sent.
 This field is
 optional and defaults to `false` if it's not provided.
 The `email_template`
 field is required if an e-mail is requested and must contain the name of an
 e-mail template that is known to the iPlant e-mail service.
-Failure to
+Failure to include
-include the name of a valid e-mail template in this field will result in the
+the name of a valid e-mail template in this field will result in the e-mail
-e-mail message not being sent.
-The `payload` field is required if an e-mail
+message not being sent.
+The `payload` field is required if an e-mail message is
-message is requested, and should contain the user's e-mail address along with
+requested, and should contain the user's e-mail address along with any
-any parameters that are required by the e-mail template.
-All arbitrary
+parameters that are required by the e-mail template.
-notifications are stored in the `notifications` bucket in the OSM.

 The endpoint that accepts updates from the OSM is `/job-status`, which accepts
 updates in the same format that is used by the JEX and Panopticon to store job